elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In general, there are no significant performance implications when using named function expressions as opposed to anonymous function expressions.
-However, named function expressions may slightly increase memory usage due to the additional name property being stored.<br /><br />
+However, named function expressions may slightly increase memory usage due to the additional name property being stored.
   </div>
   </div>
 </details>